GSA/idmanagement.gov/_implement/yubikey-guide.md

-This guide details the implementation and usage of YubiKey, a durable and portable external security device, by federal employees and contractors to enhance the security of federal systems through FIDO2 compliant multi-factor authentication (MFA).
+This guide details the implementation and usage of YubiKey, a durable and portable external security device, by federal employees and contractors to enhance the security of federal systems through FIDO2 compliant multi-factor authentication MFA.
 It highlights the benefits of YubiKey, emphasizing its resistance to phishing attacks and broad compatibility with various platforms, making it an ideal choice for securing sensitive government data.
 The guide provides comprehensive instructions for initial setup on both MacOS and Windows,